History of Sussex: Rebellions, riots and unrest

 Sussex, from its position, was constantly the scene of preparations for invasion, and was often involved in rebellions.

 In 1264 a group of barons led by Simon de Montfort, launched a civil war against Prince Edward, in the name of Henry III, known as the Second Barons' War.
 On 12 May 1264, Simon de Montfort's forces occupied a hill known as 'Offam Hill' outside Lewes.
 Royalist forces tried to storm the hill for over five hours but ultimately were defeated by the barons'.
 The actual site of what became known as the Battle of Lewes is somewhere between the town and the hill.Seward.
 Sussex. p.
 125 During the 19th century, Victorian road builders constructing the Brighton-Lewes turnpike in the area of the battle discovered mass graves with around 2000 bodies in them.

-During the Middle Ages the Wealden peasants rose up in revolt on two ocaasions, the Peasants' Revolt in 1381 under Wat Tyler, and in Jack Cade's rebellion of 1450.
+During the Middle Ages the Wealden peasants rose up in revolt on two occasions, the Peasants' Revolt in 1381 under Wat Tyler, and in Jack Cade's rebellion of 1450.
 Cade's rebellion was not just supported by the peasant class, but many gentlemen, craftspeople and artisans, as well as the Abbot of Battle and Prior of Lewes, flocked to his standard in revolt against the corrupt government of Henry VI.
 Jack Cade was fatally wounded in a skirmish at Heathfield in 1450.

 At the time of the English Civil War the county's sympathies were divided: Arundel supported the King, while Chichester, Lewes and the Cinque Ports were for Parliament.
 Most of the west of the county were for the King and included a powerful group with the bishop of Chichester and Sir Edward Ford, sheriff of Sussex, in their number.
 Exceptionally, Chichester was for Parliament, largely due to an influential brewer named William Cawley.
 However the group of royalists led by Edward Ford managed to get a force together to capture Chichester in 1642 for the King and imprisoned 200 parliamentarians.

 The roundhead army under Sir William Waller besieged Arundel and after its fall marched on Chichester and restored it to Parliament.
 A military governor, Algernon Sidney was appointed in 1645.
 Chichester was then demilitarised in 1647–1648 and remained in Parliament's hands for the rest of the civil war.
 The brewer William Cawley became an MP for Chichester in 1647 and was one of the signatories on King Charles I's death warrant.